Queen Mary University of London: Research

-QMUL was ranked joint ninth in the UK amongst multi-faculty institutions for the quality (GPA) of its research.
+QMUL was ranked joint ninth in the UK among multi-faculty institutions for the quality (GPA) of its research.
 In the 2014 Research Excellence Framework it was 20th for its Research Power, fifth in the UK for the quality of research outputs and the Linguistics department was ranked first in the UK.

 In the UK Research Assessment Exercise results published in December 2008, Queen Mary was placed 11th according to an analysis by The Guardian newspaper and 13th according to The Times Higher Education Supplement, out of the 132 institutions submitted for the exercise.
 The Times Higher commented "the biggest star among the research-intensive institutions was Queen Mary, University of London, which went from 48th in 2001 to 13th in the 2008 Times Higher Education table, up 35 places."

 Since 2007 Queen Mary University of London's Centre for Digital Music develops the free and open source software Sonic Visualizer for audio analysis, in particular for analyzing audio spectrograms.
-With over 100,000 downloads, it is the most famous software for its category.
+With more than 100,000 downloads, it is the most famous software for its category.

 The QS World University Rankings 2019 ranked Queen Mary third in the world for research citations for the subject of medicine.

 The growth and strength of research at the college was rewarded with an invitation to join the Russell Group of research-intensive universities in the UK in 2012.

 The university is also a member of the Screen Studies Group, London.
 Other research highlights include an international team of scientists, led by astronomers at Queen Mary, discovering a planet orbiting Proxima Centauri, the closest star to the Solar System.
 In 2018, a project involving Queen Mary researchers reached its goal of sequencing 100,000 whole genomes from National Health Service patients.

+Discoveries

+Queen Mary University of London released the AMIGOS dataset, which contains neuro-physiological data of individuals and can be utilized for scientific reasons, to investigate human emotions.

+The AMIGOS dataset has been used in hundreds of scientific studies on signal processing.